Nairobi: Roads

 Two trans-African automobile routes pass through Nairobi: the Cairo-Cape Town Highway and the Lagos-Mombasa Highway.
 Nairobi is served by highways that link Mombasa to Kampala in Uganda and Arusha in Tanzania.
 These are earmarked to ease the daily motor traffic within and surrounding the metro area.
 However, driving in Nairobi is chaotic.
 Most of the roads are tarmacked and there are signs showing directions to certain neighbourhoods.

 Nairobi is connected to the Jomo Kenyatta International Airport by the Mombasa Highway, which passes through Industrial Area, South B, South C and Embakasi.
 Ongata Rongai, Langata and Karen are connected to the city centre by Langata Road, which runs to the south.
 Lavington, Riverside, and Westlands are connected by Waiyaki Way.
 Kasarani, Eastlands, and Embakasi are connected by Thika Road, Jogoo Road, and Outer Ring Road.

 Highways connect the city with other major towns such as Mombasa, Machakos, Voi, (A109), Eldoret, Kisumu, Nakuru, Naivasha, and Namanga Border Tanzania (A104).

 Nairobi is undergoing major road constructions to update its infrastructure network.
 The new system of roads, flyovers, and bridges are intended to better cope with high traffic levels.
 It is also a major component of Kenya's Vision 2030 and Nairobi Metropolis plans.
 Most roads now are well lit and surfaced with adequate signage.

 In 2020, the construction of The Nairobi Expressway began.
 The Nairobi expressway is a 27 km toll road connecting the Eastern Nairobi neighbourhood of Mulolongo to the uptown neighbourhood of Westlands at James Gichuru junction through Nairobi CBD.
 The road is directly to the Jomo Kenyatta International Airport enabling travellers to access the airport faster avoiding the heavy traffic on Mombasa Road and Waiyaki Way.
 The road has an 11.025 km elevated section between Airtel Center and Westlands.

-This road, is intended to ease traffic from Jomo Kenyatta International Airport that accesses Nairobi city center.
+This road, is intended to ease traffic from Jomo Kenyatta International Airport that accesses Nairobi city centre.
 Also traffic from Central Nairobi is expected to be facilitated, to reduce the number of departing passengers who miss their fights, while stuck in road traffic jams on the city streets.[5]
 The work involves expansion of the existing road to four-lanes one-way, (8 lanes total), with foot paths, drainage channels, overpass bridges and street lighting.
 It was opened to the public in May 2022.